dalz/master-thesis/report/README.txt

   latexmk -lualatex main.tex

-Requires the epstopdf and the OpenType fonts Tex Gyre, Inconsolata and Noto Sans Mono.
+Requires epstopdf and the OpenType fonts Tex Gyre, Inconsolata LGC and FreeMono.

 The -shell-escape flag may be required with older versions of texlive.